marikachrisanthopoulos/PyBer_Analysis/README.md

 ### Challenge Overview
 This challenge encompassed creating a summary DataFrame of the ride-sharing data by city type and a multiple-line graph showcasing the total weekly fares for each city type.
 I began by downloading the challenge starter code, and by manipulating the data, calculated the following: total rides, total drivers, total fares, average fare per ride, and average fare per driver, for the three city types (rural, suburban, and urban).
 This data was organized to create a summary dataframe.

 After creating the summary dataframe, the original dataframe was reorganized and grouped by date/type to create a pivot table.
-Finally, the pivot table was
+The pivot table was subsequently edited to display data within the following timeframe (2019-01-01 through 2019-04-29).
+Finally, a multiple-line chart was created to display the total fare by city type data.

 The final file with the code to alter the data for this challenge is: PyBer_Challenge.ipynb.

 ## Results
 As seeen in the following graphs, there are significant differences in the ride-sharing data between the three types of cities.
 This first chart indicates that of the three types of cities, urban cities have most rides per city with lower fares; rural cities are the opposite, with fewer rides at higher prices.
 In addition, the size of the points indicate the number of drivers: urban cities have the most drivers, while rural cities have the fewest.

 ![Ride-Sharing Data (2019)](https://github.com/marikachrisanthopoulos/PyBer_Analysis/blob/main/Analysis/Fig1.png)